OSVVM/OSVVM-Scripts/README.rst

 - GetCoverageSimulateOptions
    - Return the coverage options for simulate.
 - SetCoverageEnable [true|false]
-   - If true, set coverage enable to true,
+   - If true, set coverage enable to true.
    - If false, set coverage enable to false.
    - If not specified, true is the default.
-   - Initialized to false (so simulations run faster)
+   - Initialized to true.
 - GetCoverageEnable
    - Get the CoverageEnable value.
 - SetVhdlAnalyzeOptions <options>